vporton/carbon-flow/README.md

 parent issuer token.
 The swap operation swaps the _entire amount_ of these child tokens he has.
 (TODO: Should be able to swap a part.)

+We have two "main tokens": the M+ tokens and the token M- to represent non-retired credits.
+All issuers are direct or indirect children of the main issuer (issuer for M-).

 ### Limiting token flow

 The amount of child tokens that can be swapped for a parent token is limited